 Therefore, in honor of Sage, we are committed to bringing awareness and comfort to the children and parents of our communities.
 In just a short time, the members of Sage’s Army have grown to over 8,200 people.
-The Army has been contacted by individuals who have all been touched, in some way, by drugs and addiction.
+The Army has been contacted by individuals who have all been touched, in some way, by drugs and substance use disorder.
 Many people are writing in to offer support and ideas to create awareness.
 Others want to share their story.
 We welcome anyone to join our group.

-The disease of addiction will never be completely removed from our communities.
+Substance use disorder will never be completely removed from our communities.
 Although this is out of our control, we will continue to focus on what we CAN control — spreading our message of hope and life: one person at a time, one life at a time.